RocketMap/RocketMap/README.md

 There is an [iOS port](https://github.com/istornz/iPokeGo) in the works.
 All iOS related prs and issues please refer to this [repo](https://github.com/istornz/iPokeGo).

-## Warnings

-Use at your own risk!
-We are not responsible for anything that happens as a result of you using this application.

 ## Contributions